jonnitto/Jonnitto.OutdatedBrowser/README.md

     lowerThan: Grid
 ```

-If you want to check for multiple features, you can write lowerThan also an an array, for example:
+If you want to check for multiple features, you can write `lowerThan` also an array, for example:

 ```yaml
 Jonnitto: